Whether we’re teaching a newcomer or an Academy-award winning actor, our approach is the same. It’s about choosing how you want to use yourself.”

 Who is Alexander Techworks?

 Jean-Louis Rodrigue and Kristof Konrad are the team that make up Alexander Techworks.
-They are internationally known as two of the most sought after acting coaches and performance experts, collectively teaching the Alexander Technique in theater, film, television, and beyond for the past 38 years.
+They are internationally known as two of the most sought after acting & character movement coaches, collectively teaching the Alexander Technique and character movement in theater, film, television, and beyond.

 They have worked with many top actors, directors, and writers, including Leonardo Dicaprio, Margot Robbie, Ang Lee, Christian Bale, Hilary Swank, Lawrence Kasdan, Josh Brolin, Rachel McAdams, Chris Pine, and many, many others.